Combatting Racism

 How to develop cultural humility

-At its base, cultural humility means opening up a conversation in a way that genuinely attempts to understand a person’s identities related to race and ethnicity, gender, sexual orientation, socioeconomic status, education, social needs, and others.
+At its base, the term means opening up a conversation in a way that genuinely attempts to understand a person’s identities related to race and ethnicity, gender, sexual orientation, socioeconomic status, education, social needs, and others.
 An awareness of the self is central to the notion of cultural humility — who a person is informs how they see another.
 Awareness may stem from self-reflective questions such as:

 • Which parts of my identity am I aware of?
 Which are most salient?